svycal/slim_logger/README.md

 config :phoenix, :logger, false
 ```

-Then, in your application file, run the install command:
+Then, in your application file, call the install function:

 ```elixir
 # lib/my_app/application.ex